mohan2020/w2hsite/site/content/platform/index.md

 subtitle: And draw from a library of evidenced based protocols as your starting point

 introduction: >
   Patient and provider engagement is the blockbuster drug of the 21st century.
-Current solutions are sorely lacking.
-Way to Health is designed with the intent to discover and subsequently deploy new ways of engaging patients and providers at scale.
-Way to Health provides a number of features that can be mixed-and-matched to provide a personalized intervention tailored to the specific patient population and even a specific patient.
+Way to Health is designed with the intent to discover and deploy new ways of engaging patients and providers at scale.
+The platform provides a number of features that can be combined in various ways to design and deploy personalized patient engagement strategies.

 patientcommunication:
   featureset: Patient Communication